AnggaR96s/Reforestation/README.md

-## What do you get when you cross a pig and a pineapple?
-A porky pine
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!